EivindStensrud/ScandiFish/README.md

 744 unique sequences

-380 species present of 525 Scandinavian fish species
+380 of 525 Scandinavian fish species is found in the database.

 32 non-unique sequences